stas00/the-art-of-debugging/incoming.md

 ## Incoming Fodder

-Please ignore this file, This is just a dump of ideas that I'd like to expand on in the future
+Please ignore this file.
+This is just a dump of ideas that I'd like to expand on in the future